aconrad/pulley-interview/README.md

 ## Approach

-Before I share my approach to the problem, let me restate the requirements:
+Before I share my approach to the problem, let's restate the requirements:

 ```markdown
 Build an API endpoint where clients can concurrently generate valid paper